census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 	// The latency in milliseconds
 	MLatencyMs = stats.Float64("repl/latency", "The latency in milliseconds per REPL loop", "ms")

-	// Counts the number of lines read in from standard input MLinesIn = stats.Int64("repl/lines_in", "The number of lines read in", "1")

 	// Encounters the number of non EOF(end-of-file) errors.
 	MErrors = stats.Int64("repl/errors", "The number of errors encountered", "1")